 This volume brings together the seminal contributions of distinguished sociologist Professor A. M. Shah to the study of the family and household in India.
 The Household Dimension of the Family in India, widely recognised as a turning point in our understanding of the Indian family when it first appeared in 1973, remains an indispensable text in the field today.
 The Family in India: Critical Essays, first published in 1998, covers a wide range of theoretical, methodological, substantive and policy issues relating to the family.
-Finally, three more recent contributions by Professor Shah are reproduced here, including a 2005 essay in which he reviews the state of family studies in India from the perspective of his many decades of close engagement with the field.
-With a Foreword by Patricia Uberoi Contents: Introduction, BOOK ONE: The Household Dimension of the Family in India: A Field Study in a Gujarat Village and a Review of Other Studies, Foreword by M. N. Srinivas PART I: THE HOUSEHOLD IN A GUJARAT VILLAGE PART II: THE STUDY OF THE HOUSEHOLD AND RELATED DIMENSIONS OF THE FAMILY IN INDIA Annotated Bibliography, BOOK TWO: The Family in India: Critical Essays, BOOK THREE: Essays on the Elderly and Family Studies 2014 978-81-250-5340-8 795 536pp Hardback Writings of D. N. Dhanagare, The The Missing Tradition: Debates and Discourses in Indian Sociology D. N. Dhanagare, National Fellow, Indian Institute of Advanced Study, Shimla
+Finally, three more recent contributions by Professor Shah are reproduced here, including a 2005 essay in which he reviews the state of family studies in India from the perspective of his many decades of close engagement with the field. ... the book raises several methodological and conceptual issues in the study of family, particularly, Indian joint family....
+Worth reading by every social scientist who teaches Indian family, and even by teachers of family law. --Sociological Bulletin With a Foreword by Patricia Uberoi Contents: Introduction, BOOK ONE: The Household Dimension of the Family in India: A Field Study in a Gujarat Village and a Review of Other Studies, Foreword by M. N. Srinivas PART I: THE HOUSEHOLD IN A GUJARAT VILLAGE PART II: THE STUDY OF THE HOUSEHOLD AND RELATED DIMENSIONS OF THE FAMILY IN INDIA Annotated Bibliography, BOOK TWO: The Family in India: Critical Essays, BOOK THREE: Essays on the Elderly and Family 2014 978-81-250-5340-8 ₹870 536pp Hardback Writings of D. N. Dhanagare, The The Missing Tradition: Debates and Discourses in Indian Sociology D. N. Dhanagare, National Fellow, Indian Institute of Advanced Study, Shimla

-The volume is a collection of 11 of D. N. Dhanagare's landmark essays.
+The volume is a collection of II of D. N. Dhanagare's landmark essays.
 Divided into four parts, the essays address important issues such as civil society, state and democracy, globalisation, transnational companies and their role in the economy.

+... a brilliant craft in

+sociological discourse from a seasoned social scientist, academician and humanist.
+The discourses portrayed ... on topics of social significance are examples par excellence in engaged knowledge building in sociology.

+Sociological Bulletin

 With a Foreword by Partha Nath Mukherji

 Contents: Introduction: Debates and Discourses in Indian Sociology PART I: SOCIOLOGY UNDER THE GLOBAL REGIME PART II: STATE AND CIVIL SOCIETY PART III: DISCOURSE ON 'REVOLUTION' PART IV: CONTROVERSIES IN INDIAN SOCIOLOGY

-2014 978-81-250-5455-9 795 416pp Hardback
+2014 978-81-250-5455-9 ₹870 416pp Hardback

 Dual Identity

 Indian Diaspora and Other Essays

 Edited by K. L. Sharma, Vice Chancellor, Jaipur National University, Jaipur, Rajasthan and Renuka Singh, Associate Professor, Centre for the Study of Social Systems, School of Social Sciences, Jawaharlal Nehru University, New Delhi.